CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Buses.md

 # Buses

-> Verified: January 2022 - TM:PE 11.5.2 / TM:PE 11.6
+> Verified: January 2022 — TM:PE 11.5.2 / TM:PE 11.6

-This guide covers the various bus services in your city, and looks at how to optimise them using a mixture of TM:PE, vanilla game and DLC features.
+This guide covers the various bus services in your city, and looks at how to optimize them using a mixture of TM:PE, vanilla game and DLC features.

 ## Overview

-Buses are an important component of any public transport system becuase they are extremely flexible, both in terms of capacity and routing.
+Buses are an important component of any public transport system because they are extremely flexible, both in terms of capacity and routing.

 > Trivia: [Is it 'Buses' or 'Busses'?](https://www.merriam-webster.com/words-at-play/plural-of-bus)

 In Cities: Skylines, there are five main types of bus:

-* **Passenger buses** - used by cims and tourists to travel around the city
+* **Passenger buses** — used by cims and tourists to travel around the city
-    * **Biofuel bus** (Green Cities DLC) - just a normal bus that's quieter
+    * **Biofuel bus** (Green Cities DLC) — just a normal bus that's quieter
-    * **School bus** (Campus DLC) - literally just a normal bus, painted yellow
+    * **School bus** (Campus DLC) — literally just a normal bus, painted yellow
-* **Trolleybus** (Sunset Harbor DLC) - similar to a bus, but needs roads with overhead wires
+* **Trolleybus** (Sunset Harbor DLC) — similar to a bus, but needs roads with overhead wires
-* **Sightseeing bus** (Park Life DLC) - used by tourists to travel to city attractions
+* **Sightseeing bus** (Park Life DLC) — used by tourists to travel to city attractions
-* **Evacuation bus** (Natural Diasters DLC) - used by cims and tourists to travel to emergency shelters
+* **Evacuation bus** (Natural Disasters DLC) — used by cims and tourists to travel to emergency shelters
-* **Intercity bus** (Sunset Harbor DLC) - a special bus that links to outside connections
+* **Intercity bus** (Sunset Harbor DLC) — a special bus that links to outside connections
     * Only stops at intercity bus stations/terminals
     * Doesn't have a depot
     * Buses choose their own route to/from outside connection